Yoga Poses for Healthy Knees

 Place the soles of the feet together and let the legs slowly drop out to either side, again placing yoga blocks under the legs for support if needed.
 Place the hands on the feet and fold the upper body over the feet by tilting the pelvis forwards.

-If you have a passion for being on the mat and you’re keen to expand your horizons, why not turn your love of yoga into a career with our internationally-recognised yoga instructor courses.
+If you have a passion for being on the mat and you’re keen to expand your horizons, why not turn your love of yoga into a career with our internationally-recognised yoga instructor courses and online yoga teacher training.

 Nicholl JP, Coleman P, Williams BT.
 Injuries in sport and exercise.
 Sports Council, 1991.